-Campus housing at NMCC includes Andrews Hall, Snow Hall, Penobscot Hall and Washington Hall.
-Andrews Hall houses approximately 80 students in both two-person and one-person (when space is available) rooms equipped with single beds, chests of drawers and desks.
-Within Snow, Penobscot & Washington Halls are suites designed for 4-5 individuals each.
-Each suite has 2 or 3 bedrooms, a private bathroom & common living room.
-All suites come furnished with bedroom and living-room furniture.
+Campus housing at NMCC includes Andrews Hall, Snow Hall, and Penobscot Hall.
+Andrews Hall houses approximately 40 students in large single rooms equipped with single beds, chests of drawers and desks.
+In Snow and Penobscot Halls, there are suites and quads designed for 4-5 individuals.
+Each suite has 3 bedrooms, a split bathroom, and common living room.
+Each quad has two double-bedrooms, a full bathroom, and a common living room.
+All suites and quads come furnished with bedroom and living-room furniture.

-All students living on campus must purchase a 19-, 14- or 12-meal per-week plan.
-Resident rooms and suites also have cable TV and Internet access.
-Students must provide their own cable ready TV and personal computer.
-Students living on campus must abide by the Student Code of Conduct, as explained in the NMCC Student Handbook, and the individual housing contracts agreed to when signed by both the student and the College.
-Violations may result in termination of the contract.
-For more information on campus housing contact the director of residential life.
+All students living on campus must purchase a 19, 14, or 12-meal per-week plan.
+Resident rooms and suites have internet access through campus Wi-Fi.
+Students living on campus must abide by the Student Code of Conduct as explained in the NMCC Student Handbook and the individual housing agreement.
+Violations may result in termination of the agreement.